ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### zero address {#zero-address}

-A special Ethereum address, composed entirely of zeros, that is specified as the destination address of a [contract creation transaction](#contract-creation-transaction).
+A special Cloiinkcoin address, composed entirely of zeros, that is specified as the destination address of a [contract creation transaction](#contract-creation-transaction).

 ### Zero-knowledge rollup {#zk-rollup}